 The second miracle is memorization.
 I would love to be a fly on the wall at rehearsals for a new Lypsinka piece, especially this one, which uniquely requires TWO lip-synching actors.
 Last summer at the Ricky Jay weekend, Steve Cuiffo — who plays Springer, every other interrogator, and even that classic announcer Dick Tufeld Speaking — discussed this show in that very sense.
 He described how lip-synching demands a radically different form of preparation than for a more traditional role.
 Here, timing is everything and the cues are instinctive.
 I imagine they must sound something like music, but without the reassurance of countable rhythm.
 Anybody can learn a play’s worth of dialogue, trust me.
 But there has to be a certain natural awareness by which John and Steve can memorize the pauses too.
 For many years John’s day job was as rehearsal pianist for American Ballet Theatre; you can see him in this capacity in a crucial scene in Darren Aronofsky’s film BLACK SWAN.
 Imagine the innate timekeeping ability required to support a classical dancer’s precision; he has to be more on-the-nose than most drummers.
 Maybe that’s how he’s managed to limber up that split-second timing.
 Steve was responsible for queries and pauses for perhaps two-thirds of one show.
 John performed all thirds of that same show, plus a full-length solo piece requiring the same unflagging concentration, not to mention SHOW TRASH as himself, and all of it in random order as the two-month “rep” engagement continued.
 No more complaining from any other actors struggling to get off book!

 The miraculous trinity is completed in the visual performance.
-With classic-era diva makeup slathered on, Lypsinka is able to amplify the recorded track with movements so minute and dead-on that it’s possible to occasionally forget she isn’t actually speaking.
+With classic-era diva makeup slathered on, Epperson is able to amplify the recorded track with movements so minute and dead-on that it’s possible to occasionally forget that Lypsinka isn’t actually speaking.
 For CRAWFORD, I was sitting in the stage-right front row, no more than ten feet from the two performers, and I noticed only five, maybe six slight “sync” errors during the entire hour-plus piece.
 (Those came at points where there was really no way to anticipate the cue, and each time the actors recovered instantly.)
 That’s all the imperfection I could see, and I was right on top of them!
 Lypsinka’s addenda are her eyes, lips, coiffure, diva-esque turns, and occasional drop-dead gazes at her interlocutor.
 Clothes hang nicely on John’s model-thin frame; Lypsinka is born to fashion (and has actually graced some famous runways), not some dragette stuffing himself into a costume.
 Sitting very close for the first time at a Lypsinka performance, I expected the show to be aimed beyond me, like some Broadway actors will do (Jason Robards Jr., for example, was an inveterate spitter, and some of his downstage histrionics could actually reach the front row).
 But I noticed some very subtle things between the two actors which might not even have projected.
 Or maybe I’m wrong about that: the reason you wear makeup on stage in the first place is so the folks in the back row can see your features plainly.
-Lypsinka’s makeup looks good up close in a maturing-diva sense (in other words, this Crawford’s no longer young enough to try to appear natural), but you can see every overly dramatic lip-tremble from the back row too.
+Epperson’s makeup looks good up close in a maturing-diva sense (in other words, his Crawford’s no longer young enough to try to appear natural), but you can see every overly dramatic lip-tremble from the back row too.
 You can probably see it from the frickin International Space Station.